Ready. Safe. Go.

 Measures to keep our community safe

 Our priority is the health and safety of all who study and work at IESE.
-We’ve put into place a comprehensive action plan to minimize the risk of contagion on our campuses and to respond effectively to possible cases.
+We have a comprehensive action plan in place to minimize the risk of contagion on our campuses and to respond effectively to possible cases.
 With these measures, we feel safe.

 Before coming to campus